joshdn2/data-analytics-portfolio/README.md

 After several years improving products & internal processes, I found I enjoyed **digging through data to uncover efficiency wins** and framing those insights for stakeholders.
 I worked as a software engineer and product manager on private company software solutions, so I decided my re-education in the analytics space needed to be demonstrable, hence this repo.
-I have worked part-time on a marketing agency of my own and have decided it's time to return to the corporate scene.
+I have worked part-time on a marketing agency of my own and have decided it's time to return to the corporate scene while keeping the marketing up on the side.
-I’m now doubling-down on that skillset; proof > certificates, by shipping real, inspectable assets every week.
+I’m now doubling-down on this skillset by shipping real, inspectable assets every week.
+Proof > certificates.

 ---

-##  Stack & Tools (100 % Free)
+##  Stack & Tools (100% Free)

-* **SQL:** Mode SQL browser editor
+* **SQL:** With Python as the vehicle
-* **Python / Pandas:** Kaggle notebooks
+* **Python / Pandas / Jupyter:** ipynb notebooks
 * **Relational DB:** DuckDB (embedded)
 * **Dashboards:** Google Looker Studio
 * **Slides & Hosting:** Google Slides + GitHub Pages